naivary/govm/README.md

 `-i` if this is present the group or virtual machine  that is getting `exported` as an `.ova` is set as the `main.ova`. <br/>
 `-r` if this is present it will force a `recreation` of the vm if there is a virtual machine registered but not reachable.
 You may also use it to `reload` a virtual machine or group. <br/>

-Every command should (just a recommendation) start with: `govm -v [options]`.
-Afterwards you can specifiy antyhing you would like like `-f`.
+Every command should but does not have to start with: `govm -v [options]`.
+Afterwards you can specifiy antyhing like `-f`.
-This way every command is properly structure and human readbale.
+This way every command is properly structured and human readable.

-If you rung the command `govm -v [options]` without specifiying `-f`, `-g` or `-m` govm will run the defined command on the **default** virtual-machine if it is running.
+If you rungthe command `govm -v [options]` without specifiying `-f`, `-g` or `-m` govm will run the defined command on the **default** virtual-machine.

 # Config
 > Config (cfg) files are the way that govm can be manipulated and controlled